 - Fresh Mint

-- Cut the fruit into manageable size strips or pieces then have your child cut the fruit into bite-size pieces and place them into a large bowl.
+- Cut as much or as little fruit as you’d like into manageable size strips or pieces then have your child cut the fruit into bite-size pieces and place them into a large bowl.

 - Rip one or two leaves of fresh mint over the top and then stir in all together.